 The scheme comprised refurbishment, remodelling and alterations to corridors and communal rooms in an occupied block of assisted living apartments.

-The scope of works included stripping out and replacing existing lighting with new LED fittings controlled via PIR sensors, plastering to all exposed brickwork and removal of the existing suspended ceiling and installation of a new MF plasterboard ceiling to give the building a more modern feel and appearance.
+The scope of works included stripping out and replacing existing lighting with new LED fittings controlled via PIR sensors, plastering to all exposed brickwork and over-boarding of the existing artex ceiling to give the building a more modern feel and appearance.

-The project also included replacement of carpet, vinyl and ceramic floor finishes, painting to all walls, ceilings and woodwork, replacement of all existing nylon coated handrails with painted timber bump rails, supply and installation of bespoke joinery items such as bookcases and pin boards and the formation of two new external entrance doors with ramped access.
+The project also included replacement of carpet, vinyl and ceramic floor finishes, painting to all walls, ceilings and woodwork, replacement of all existing timber balustrades to staircases with new powder coated steel panels, supply and installation of bespoke joinery items such as bookcases and storage units and the formation of a new entrance lobby with automatic external doors and half height brick walls with glazed panels and timber cladding to enclose the area.